myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-21T21:40:12.062Z
+>
+> On the contrary, there is no reason why you should not if you’re interested in people, not just numbers

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-05-21T13:46:59.247Z
 >
 > YES WE ARE